booktype/Booktype/README.txt

 $./manage.py runserver 10.1.1.1:4444

-6/ Connect using the webserver to this URL , et viola, you have the Booki web interface
+6/ Connect using the webserver to this URL , et viola, you have the Booki web interface.